beaverbuilder/documentation/docs/assistant/cloud/libraries/view-edit-assets.md

 ---
 id: view-edit-assets
-title: View & Edit Assets
+title: View and Edit Assets
-sidebar_label: View & Edit Assets
+sidebar_label: View and Edit Assets
 ---

 ## View and edit assets in the Assistant Pro Cloud